I Want To...

 Research Interests: Choline metabolism in cancer; Inflammation and COX-2 in breast cancer; Vascularization, cancer stem cells, hypoxia, pH, collagen, macromolecular transport; Theranostic imaging for precision medicine; Cancer-induced cachexia ...read more

-Dr. Bhujwalla is a Fellow of the International Society of Magnetic Resonance in Medicine, the American Institute of Biomedical Engineers, and the World Molecular Imaging Society.
-She is a Distinguished Investigator of the Academy of Radiology Research.
+Dr. Bhujwalla’s work is dedicated to the applications of molecular and functional imaging to understand and target cancer and the tumor microenvironment.
+She is a Fellow of the International Society of Magnetic Resonance in Medicine, the American Institute of Biomedical Engineers, and the World Molecular Imaging Society.

-At the Johns Hopkins University School of Medicine she serves as the Director of the Division of Cancer Imaging Research in the Department of Radiology, and as the Co-Director of the Cancer Molecular and Functional Imaging Program in the Sidney Kimmel Comprehensive Cancer Center.
+At the Johns Hopkins University School of Medicine Dr. Bhujwalla serves as Director of the Division of Cancer Imaging Research, Vice-Chair of Research, and Director of the MRB Molecular Imaging Center and Cancer Functional Imaging Core in the Dept. of Radiology.
+She also co-directs the Cancer Molecular and Functional Imaging Program of the Sidney Kimmel Comprehensive Cancer Center (SKCCC).

-Dr. Bhujwalla serves as Chair of the Career Development Advisory Committee of the Department of Radiology, and has served on the Senior Advisory Council of the Office of Faculty Development of the School of Medicine.
+Dr. Bhujwalla serves as Chair of the Career Development Advisory Committee of the Dept. of Radiology

 - Director, Division of Cancer Imaging Research, Department of Radiology

 - Co-Director, Cancer Molecular and Functional Imaging Program, The Sidney Kimmel Comprehensive Cancer Center

 - Professor of Radiology and Radiological Science

 - Professor of Radiation Oncology and Molecular Radiation Sciences